-- 1. Log on to our website at www.racetech.com
+- 1. Log on to www.racetech.com

 - 2. Go to Digital Valving Search (DVS)

-- 3. Input your Access Code when prompted (your Code is printed on top of page 1 of these instructions)
+- 3. Input your Access Code (on top of page 1) when prompted

 - 4. Input your personal specifications

-- 5. Print your Custom Suspension Setup
+- 5. Print your DVS Custom Suspension Setup Sheet

 If you do not have access to the Internet, contact our Technical Support Hotline 951.279.6655 for recommendations.
 Note: The Access Code is good for one bike, limited-time use.